bebr3ght/Lotus/README.md

 **League of Legends Skin Changer with Advanced OCR Detection**

-LeagueUnlocked is a fully automated system that detects skin selections in League of Legends champion select using advanced OCR technology and automatically injects custom skins 500 milliseconds before the game starts.
-Built with a modular architecture, unified game process monitoring, and multi-language support, it provides a seamless experience for League of Legends players.
+LeagueUnlocked is a fully automated system that detects skin selections in League of Legends champion select using advanced OCR technology and automatically injects custom skins 300 milliseconds before the game starts.
+Built with a modular architecture, unified game process monitoring, multi-language support, and an interactive chroma selection UI, it provides a seamless experience for League of Legends players.

 ## 🔧 Prerequisites